Graeme Connors: 1965-1987: Early career

-Graeme attended school St. Patricks in Mackay.
-Graeme commenced his music career in the mid-1970s doing support vocals for many well-known acts of the day.
+Connors attended school St. Patricks in Mackay.
+Connors commenced his music career in the mid-1970s doing support vocals for many well-known acts of the day.

 In 1974, at the age of 18, Connors opened for American singer/songwriter, Kris Kristofferson during his Australian tour.
 Kristofferson was so impressed with young Connors, that he took him into the recording studio to produce his 1976 debut album And When Morning Comes.

 From the late 1970s through to the late 1980s, Connors wrote songs that became big hits for Slim Dusty, John Denver and Jon English.

 Connors spent the first half of the 1980s writing songs based on truck driving which became hits for Slim Dusty such as "I'm Married to My Bulldog Mack" and "Dieseline Dreams".

 The 1987-present

 In 1988, Connors had recorded and released the breakthrough single "A Little Further North", featured on his first album on the Australian ABC Records label, North.
 Subsequent singles followed with the releases of "Let the Canefields Burn", "Cyclone Season", "Sicilian Born" and "A Heartache (Or Two)".

-In 1995 - Connors released the album The Here and Now and won three golden guitars at the CMAA Awards, including Album of the Year.
+In 1995, Connors released the album The Here and Now and won three golden guitars at the CMAA Awards, including Album of the Year.

 In 1995, Connors won MO Award for Male Country Performer of the Year and was Inducted into the Hands of Fame.

-In 1998 Connors wrote the Cowboys Theme song "The Cowboys are my Team".
+In 1998, Connors wrote the Cowboys Theme song "The Cowboys are my Team".

 In 2000, Connors performed at both the Opening and Closing Ceremonies for the 2000 Paralympics and he wrote their theme song "Being Here".

 In 2011, Connors was awarded Album of the Year at the 2011 Tamworth Country Music Festival for Still Walking.